 e-Learning enables learning opportunities to be tailored to students’ individual needs and interests, improving achievement and engagement.

-This new page explains project-based learning.
-It has lots of practical information and classroom examples of how to:
+Practical information and classroom examples of how to:

 Inclusive pedagogy is focused on including all students in learning.

 Use the information and examples demonstrating how you can use digital technologies to build a classroom community where every child is valued and is able to reach their potential.